How to Write a Handwritten Cover Letter

 Tips for Putting Pen to Paper and Writing an Effective Cover Letter

 You might think that handwritten cover letters are a thing of the past, but that’s not always the case.
-99% of the time employers want typed letters, but every once in a while they ask for a written letter.
+Ninety-nine percent of the time, employers want to receive typed letters, but occasionally, they ask for a handwritten letter.

-These examples of real-life job postings ask for exactly that:
+These examples of real-life job postings ask for precisely that:

 - For immediate consideration, please fax a handwritten cover letter and resume.